Quick Start

 launchpod logs <name>View instance logs (-f to follow, -n for line count)

-launchpod billingOpen Stripe billing portal to manage subscription
+launchpod billingOpen the Stripe billing portal

 launchpod loginAuthenticate with your LaunchPod account